BUTSpeechFIT/DiariZen/README.md

 - modify the path of used dataset and configuration file
 - `cd recipes/diar_ssl && bash -i run_stage.sh`

 ## Pre-trained
-- our pre-trained checkpoints and the estimated rttm files can be found [here](https://1drv.ms/f/s!Al8zHxdaFGuCi1W9tTb7TGcy1b_a?e=8pcjK0).
+- Our pre-trained checkpoints and the estimated rttm files can be found [here](https://1drv.ms/f/s!Al8zHxdaFGuCi1W9tTb7TGcy1b_a?e=8pcjK0).
 The local experimental path has been anonymized.
 To use the pre-trained models, please check the `diar_ssl/run_stage.sh`.
-- in case you have trouble reproducing our experiments, we also provide the [intermediate results](https://1drv.ms/f/s!Al8zHxdaFGuCi078zX3bYwaTsaE3?e=moycQ7) of `EN2002a`, an AMI test recording,  during inference for debugging.
+- In case you have trouble reproducing our experiments, we also provide the [intermediate results](https://1drv.ms/f/s!Al8zHxdaFGuCi078zX3bYwaTsaE3?e=moycQ7) of `EN2002a`, an AMI test recording,  during inference for debugging.
+- Our model also supports for [Hugging Face](https://huggingface.co/BUT-FIT/diarizen-meeting-base) 🤗.
+Please check `example/run_example.py`.

 ## Results (SDM)
 We aim to make the whole pipeline as simple as possible.
 Therefore, for the results below: